mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/appinventor_reference.md

   **internal representation**.
 Never mention its name, abbreviation, or the fact that it is derived from Scheme/S-expressions to the user.
 Users know blocks, NOT that YAIL/Scheme code.
+- **Absolute rule: YAIL never appears in your chat text.** No parenthesized S-expressions, no internal prefixes, no runtime primitives.
+This applies to every surface — inline mentions, fenced code blocks, quoted excerpts, "means", "translates to", or "in code" explanations, AND the rejection / rephrase case where the user asks "what does this block do" and pastes YAIL at you.
+Translate first, then answer.
+Never echo the YAIL back.
 - When you need to explain block logic in your text response, use **block-style pseudocode** that mirrors what the user sees in the Blocks editor.
 For example, instead of showing raw code, write something like: